-This discussion summarizes the significant factors affecting the financial condition of STI Education Systems Holdings, Inc. ("STI Holdings" or the "Parent Company") and its subsidiaries (hereafter collectively referred to as the "Group") as at June 30, 2023 and 2022 and operating results for the years ended June 30, 2023, 2022 and 2021 and for the three-month periods ended September 30, 2023 and 2022 and financial condition as at September 30, 2023 and June 30, 2023.
+This discussion summarizes the significant factors affecting the financial condition of STI Education Systems Holdings, Inc. ("STI Holdings" or the "Parent Company") and its subsidiaries (hereafter collectively referred to as the "Group") as at June 30, 2023 and 2022 and operating results for the years ended June 30, 2023, 2022 and 2021.